xtdb/arrow-java/dev/release/README.md

 We need to do the followings to publish a new release:

-  * Publish to apache.org
+  * Publish the source archive to apache.org
+  * Publish the binary artifacts to repository.apache.org

-Run `dev/release/release.sh` on a working copy of `git@github.com:apache/arrow-java` not your fork to publish to apache.org:
+Run `dev/release/release.sh` on a working copy of `git@github.com:apache/arrow-java` not your fork to publish the source archive to apache.org:

 ```console
 $ GH_TOKEN=${YOUR_GITHUB_TOKEN} dev/release/release.sh ${VERSION} ${RC}